DanielJean007/RPI_LIRC_NodeJS-Project/README.md

     - Delete your own commands.
     - Rename your commands.

-### -

-##### Every time you change the `lircd.conf` you must restart the `app.js` process.
+#### Attention: Every time you change the `lircd.conf` you must restart the `app.js` process.
 Then you will be able to see the changes on the web server.
 You might want to be able to see that by only refreshing the page, though.

-### -

-#### If you got here congratulations!
+### If you got here congratulations!
 Now you can control stuff over the Internet.
 You did that without adding any hardware to your devices.

 # Disclaimer
   This project is, by all means, NOT at a finished state.
 This project is intended to get your feet wet on RPI, LIRC, NodeJS and Tunneling.